Chronic Obstructive Pulmonary Disease (COPD)

 With emphysema, on the other hand, the air sacs (alveoli) in your lungs become damaged and lose their elasticity, which can make your airways more narrow – making it more difficult for you to breathe.

 Other symptoms of COPD may include a persistent chesty cough, wheezing, breathlessness and frequent chest infections, especially during the winter.
 People with COPD can also lose weight and feel tired all of the time.
-According to the British Lung Foundation (www.blf.org.uk), some COPD sufferers may suffer from anxiety and depression as a result of their respiratory symptoms too.
+According to the American Lung Association anxiety is common in people with COPD too (ii).

 Mild or severe?